Division of Labor: How Markets Solve the Impossible Coordination Problem

 The Pin Factory Process Breakdown

-Smith observed that pin-making was divided into about 18 distinct operations:
+Smith observed that pin-making was divided into 18 distinct operations, based on the Deleyre/Encyclopédie source he referenced:

-1. Drawing the wire: Pulling wire to proper thickness
+1. Drawing wire to bobbin (tirer à la bobille): Pulling wire through progressively smaller holes to achieve proper thickness

 Each worker became extraordinarily skilled at their specific task, leading to the massive productivity gains Smith observed.